martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## Server Certificate Authentication

-Section 9.1.1 of [RFC7540] describes how connections may be reused as long as the server is authoritative for both origins.
-A server is considered authoritative for both origins if DNS resolves both origins to the IP address of the server and (for TLS) if the certificate presented by the server contains both origins, either as the Subject or contained in the Subject Alternative Names field.
+Section 9.1.1 of [RFC7540] describes how connections may be used to make requests from multiple origins as long as the server is authoritative for both.
+A server is considered authoritative for an origin if DNS resolves the origin to the IP address of the server and (for TLS) if the certificate presented by the server contains the origin in the Subject Alternative Names field.

 [I-D.ietf-httpbis-alt-svc] enables a step of abstraction from the DNS resolution.
 If both hosts have provided an Alternative Service at hostnames which resolve to the IP address of the server, they are considered authoritative just as if DNS resolved the origin itself to that address.
-However, the server's one TLS certificate is still required to contain the name of the origin in question.
+However, the server's one TLS certificate is still required to contain the name of each origin in question.

 Servers which host many origins often would prefer to have separate certificates for some sets of origins.
 This may be for ease of